MISSION & OBJECTIVES

 The UMMS Research Administration Fellowship is a two-year program that consists of core rotations within the UMMS Office of Research, combined with additional elective rotations with UMMS Office of Research units or partners (3-6 months), as well as an extensive impact project within a unit.
 Year one of the fellowship emphasizes strategic, core rotations aimed at advancing institutional priorities while cultivating foundational business and research administration competencies.
 The fellowship, through the elective options, allows a customizable immersion into areas of specific interest to the fellow.
 Additionally, fellows will support executive-level meetings to observe first-hand enterprise management and decision making.
 Fellows will begin the program with a one-week orientation and onboarding within the UMMS Office of Research.
 Following the one-week onboarding, fellows will begin their first of several core rotations within the UMMS Office of Research.
 While in rotations, fellows will continue to meet with the Steering Committee within the UMMS Office of Research for professional guidance and coaching and to monitor progress in the program.

 The Steering Committee within the UMMS Office of Research is responsible for all administrative duties related to the fellowship program, including promotion, recruitment, rotation development, fellow progress, and evaluation.
+Members include:

 While in the rotations, fellows will continue to meet with the Steering Committee on a weekly basis to monitor progress within the current rotation, as well as demonstrate the completion of additional trainings and professional competencies.